kathmanducoder/kathsh/README.md

 ## kathsh

 ### Description
-Implementation of a custom UNIX shell that supports one pipe redirection.
+Implementation of a custom UNIX shell that supports up to one level of pipe redirection.

 ### Installation
 The project comes with a Makefile which will generate an executable called kathsh.